neptunelabs/fsi-touchzoom-samples/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/neptunelabs/fsi-layers-samples/blob/main/LICENSE)

-FSI TouchZoom is an HTML5 and Javascript based tool adding image zoom to touch enabled devices.
-When pinch zooming into a website containing single source images provided by FSI Server, the images will be displayed in the resolution matching the current magnification.
+FSI TouchZoom is an HTML5 and Javascript based tool that adds image zoom to touch enabled devices.
+When pinch zooming into a website containing single source images provided by provided by FSI Server, the images are displayed at the resolution appropriate to the current zoom level.
 The real-time scaling capabilities of the image server are used to achieve pixel-perfect results.
-FSI TouchZoom  can be applied to every image on the site, or be controlled with CSS classes.
+FSI TouchZoom can be applied to any image on the site or controlled using CSS classes.
-It can also be created and controlled via JavaScript API.
+It can also be created and controlled using the JavaScript API.

 This repository contains examples on how to use and build your own applications.